-- Dr. Michael T. Dent.
+Dr. Michael T. Dent.
 In June 2001, we issued 2,385,000 founders shares to Dr. Dent, a director of the Company, in connection with his formation of the Company.
+We are registfering 129,006 of such founders shares in this offering.
+As of June 30, 2006, Dr. Dent had not sold any of the shares registered in this prospectus.

-Dr. Dent is the Chairman of our Board.
-We are registering 123,523 of such founder's shares in this offering. - Steven C. Jones.
-In April 2003, we conducted a private placement to Aspen Select Healthcare and its affiliates in which we received net proceeds of \$114,271 (after deducting certain transaction expenses) through the issuance of 13,927,062 shares of common stock.
-Mr. Steven Jones acts as Managing Member of Medical Venture Partners, LLC, which is the general partner of Aspen Select Healthcare.
+Steven C. Jones.
+In April 2003, we conducted a private placement to Aspen Select Healthcare, LP and its affiliates in which we received net proceeds of \$114,271 (after deducting certain transaction expenses) through the issuance of 13,927,062 shares of common stock.
+Mr. Steven Jones acts as Managing Member of Medical Venture Partners, LLC, which is the general partner of Aspen Select Healthcare, LP.
 In the April 2003 transaction, Mr. Jones purchased 1,541,261 shares in his own name, of which 366,666 were subsequently transferred to other entities.
-We are registering 600,798 shares of Mr. Jones' remaining shares in this offering. - George O'Leary.
-Mr. O'Leary received the options to purchase 100,000 options of our common share pursuant to an Assignment Agreement, dated May 26, 2006, by and between Mr. O'Leary and The Craigmore Corporation Defined Benefit Pension Plan (the "Craigmore Corporation").
-The Craigmore
+We are registering 573,797 of Mr. Jones' remaining shares in this offering.
+As of June 30, 2006, Mr. Jones had not sold any of the shares registered in this prospectus.